abilandz/PH8124/Final_Project/FinalProject.md

   TH1F *hist = dynamic_cast<TH1F*>(file->Get("hist-name"));
   ```

-* fill in the histogram the new entries from particular event
+* fill in the histogram new entries from a particular event

 * save the updated histogram in the same **ROOT** file with